calipho-sib/cellosaurus-api/html.templates/onto_intro.md

 More details about the subsuming / equivalency term relationships are available in the SPARQL query examples at [sparql-editor](/sparql-editor).

-Since the Cellosaurus is an extensive description of cell lines, multiple ontologies were required to cover its conceptual field, among which :
+Since Cellosaurus is an extensive description of cell lines, multiple ontologies were required to cover its conceptual field, among which :

-* [IAO is_about](http://purl.org/ontology/IAO_0000136) to define [cello:hasAnnotation](#hasAnnotation) as its inverse property (owl:inverseOf)
+* [IAO is_about](http://purl.obolibrary.org/ontology/IAO_0000136) to define [cello:hasAnnotation](#hasAnnotation) as its inverse property (owl:inverseOf)

-* [IAO DataItem](http://purl.org/ontology/IAO_0000027) as a superclass of several topic comments in conjunction with EDAM concepts topic and has_topic.
+* [IAO DataItem](http://purl.obolibrary.org/ontology/IAO_0000027) as a superclass of several topic comments in conjunction with EDAM concepts topic and has_topic.
 See for example [cello:DonorInfoComment](#DonorInfoComment)

 * [BFO has_part](http://purl.obolibrary.org/obo/BFO_0000051) as a super property for [cello:hasAntibodyLightChain](#hasAntibodyLightChain) and others